libuv/libuv/docs/src/process.rst

     Sends the specified signal to the given process handle.
 Check the documentation on :c:ref:`signal` for signal support, specially on Windows.

-    If the specified process is already dead, this will not kill a random process.
-By contrast, `uv_kill` may kill an random process if you use a cached value of :c:func:`uv_process_get_pid`.
+    If the specified process is already dead, this will not kill a different process which happened to reuse the same pid.
+By contrast, `uv_kill` may kill an arbitrary other process if you use a cached value of :c:func:`uv_process_get_pid`.

 .. c:function:: int uv_kill(int pid, int signum)